hartenthaler/hh_extended_family/docs/architecture.md

 The clippings-cart flow depends on the selected action:

 1. `getTabContent()` checks whether huhwt-cce is installed, active, and accessible for the current tree and user.
 1. If huhwt-cce is selected and available, the tab button routes to `ClippingsCartEnhancedModule` with action `clip_hhEF`.
+When additional partner-chain people are configured not to count as extended-family members, the module uses its internal action instead because huhwt-cce rebuilds the family independently and cannot apply this preference.
 1. If huhwt-cce is unavailable or the internal action is selected, the button posts to this module's `ClippingsCart` action.
 1. `postClippingsCartAction()` rebuilds the current extended-family data, applies the selected filter, and delegates the filtered collections to `ExtendedFamily::addExtendedFamilyToClippingsCart()`.
 1. The internal `ClippingsCartWriter` adds the records and their linked records to the session cart.